 - You pretend to be her caring nurse and roll her outside behind the garage.
 You leave her there shivering and pleading for mercy as you return to the party.

-D) A man in a dreadfully tailored tuxedo with the odor of gin on his breath arrives late to the party.
-While staring at your chest, he attempts to engage you in a plebian conversation concerning politics.
+D) A man in a dreadful tuxedo with the odor of gin on his breath arrives late to the party.
+While staring at your chest, he attempts to engage you in a plebeian conversation concerning politics.
 How do you respond?

 - You excuse yourself with an urgent but polite tone and seek out conversation elsewhere.